AltspaceVR/altspacevr-project-image-searcher/README.md

 To work on the project:

 - You will need the latest version of Android Studio and the v23 Android Build Tools.

 - Fork and clone the repo.

 - Open up the project with Android Studio.
 You can build the project via Gradle.

 # Part 1

-If you’ve tried AltspaceVR on Android, you'll have noticed that we have a large number of scrollable views that draw images of the spaces and events you can visit.
-In this app, you'll apply similar techniques in order to let users search and browse images and also save the ones they like.
+If you’ve tried AltspaceVR on Android, you'll have noticed that we have a number of scrollable views that show preview images of the spaces and events you can visit.
+In this app, you'll apply similar techniques in order to let users search and browse images and save the ones they like.

 The example project should provide a good foundation for the app.
 The places in the code you need to implement are commented `YOUR CODE HERE`.
 Also, there is a small example unit test in place, feel free to add additional tests as needed.
+For your reference, we've also included a sample completed `ImageSearcher.APK` in the Project directory that demonstrates what you should have working after finishing Part 1.

 ## Part 1a

 For Part 1a, you will need to implement the necessary functionality to fetch images info from the API, hand it off to the PhotosFragment, generate the image for rendering, and implement the adapter for the RecyclerView.
 The methods you'll need to implement are:

 * `ApiService.getDefaultPhotos` and `ApiService.searchPhotos` - These methods should call the relevant Pixabay APIs to fetch and search for images, and post the results to the EventBus.
 We've provided a Retrofit service you can use, or you can use your HTTP library of choice.

-* `PhotosFragment.onEvent` (both versions) - These methods should receive the events on the event bus, update the fragment properly, and notify the list that the data has changed.
+* `PhotosFragment.onEvent` (both overloads) - These methods should receive the events on the event bus, update the fragment properly, and notify the list that the data has changed.

 * `ItemsListAdapter.onBindViewHolder` - This method should do the typical RecyclerView lifecycle event and fill in the ViewHolder properly so the images will be drawn in the list.

 By the end of this part, you should have photos drawing in the list, they should be scrollable and load as you scroll, and you should be able to run a search against the API and see the results.